Block Prints: How To Make Them, by William S. Rice

-Already an illustrator and watercolorist when he moved to the Bay Area in 1900, Rice began making block prints as early as 1915—the same year as the Panama-Pacific International Exposition, a turning point for the artist.
-Little was needed in order to make block prints at home, and Rice set to work in the attic studio of his East Oakland bungalow.
-As Rice would go on to describe in his extremely practical guide to block printing, an artist could get started with basic tools, wood or linoleum blocks, inks, and paper, even repurposing household items to their advantage.
+Rice began making block prints as early as 1915 in the attic studio of his East Oakland bungalow.
+As he would go on to describe in his extremely practical guide to block printing, an artist could get started with basic tools, wood or linoleum blocks, inks, and paper, even repurposing household items to their advantage.

 Now back in print after a long absence, Block Prints: How To Make Them is an eminently readable guide that remains as functional as the day it was made.
 Written for the novice, Rice’s every instruction is provided with a dose of steadying encouragement.
 The modern crafter or art student will find useful guidance in the contributions of Martin Krause, author of this new edition’s introduction.
 His footnotes added throughout provide context to the original edition, translate terminology that might be unfamiliar, and provide updates where needed.